MartinRovang/nnUNet_MedSeg/code_explaination/exe_predict.md

-## Documentation for `script_python.py`
+## Documentation for `exe_predict.py`

 ---

 ### Overview

-The `script_python.py` script is designed to perform predictions using a deep learning model with the nnUNet library.
-It takes images as input, processes them through a pre-trained model, and produces the prediction results.
+The `exe_predict.py` script is designed to perform predictions using a deep learning model with the nnUNet model.
+It takes images as input, processes them through a trained model, and produces the prediction results.

 ### Table of Contents